 Erin Truax is determined to help St. Michael’s stop MS in its tracks

-Erin Truax was diagnosed with MS three years ago.
+Erin Truax was diagnosed with MS a few years ago.
 She continues to live life with high energy, and credits St. Michael’s Hospital for its great care.

 It was March 2017 when Erin first lost sensation in her right hand for 15 minutes.
 A busy communications professional, she assumed she had carpel tunnel syndrome.
 But the next day, when she was having difficulty typing with three of her fingers, her GP sent her to the emergency room.
 Soon after, she got the diagnosis: multiple sclerosis.